ddvk/remarkable2-framebuffer/README.md

 * writing documentation
 * setting up this repository build system and CI
-* achieving fash refresh latency
+* achieving fast refresh latency
 * understanding the waveforms used by SWTCON
 * writing a robust client library for interacting with server process
 * making a general way of finding the fb memory in xochitl and exposing it as shared mem